DChaushev/CoreJava_MatrixMultiplier/README.md

 While computin single threaded multiplication my processor (Intel i7) was working at ~18%.<br/>
 But while computing the multithreaded multiplication - it was at ~99%.<br/>

-Average single-threaded multiplication time: 13262ms.<br/>
+Average single-threaded multiplication time: 893ms.<br/>
-Average multi-threaded multiplication time: 285ms.
+Average multi-threaded multiplication time: 219ms.<br/>
+This is the average of 10 attempts.